sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L12_Deployments_using_Azure_Bicep_templates.md

    ![Import Repository](images/az-400-5.png)

+   >**Note:** If there is only one branch, it will automatically be considered the main branch, causing the option to be greyed out.

 # Exercise 1: Understand an Azure Bicep template and simplify it using a reusable module

 In this lab, you will review an Azure Bicep template and simplify it using a reusable module.